 Pose with sculptures

 My boys and I had our first visit to Grounds for Sculpture on a chilly day in the fall.
 It’s such an incredible space.
 Grounds for Sculpture is a museum, sculpture garden, and arboretum where art and nature are always at play.

-The indoor museums may or may not be open but outdoors there are nearly 300 contemporary sculptures located across 42 landscaped acres.
+In addition to the indoor museums, there are nearly 300 contemporary sculptures located across 42 landscaped acres.
 Everywhere you look there is something to see and if you blink you might miss it.